How to Get on Spotify Playlists in 2026 Without the “Payola”

 Share milestone posts (e.g., “50K streams(optimistic, right), thank you”).

-The goal here is to keep feeding the algorithm engagement signals.
+Consider a light social ad spend.
+Check out our guide for Meta Adverts for Musicians in 2026 here.
+The goal is to keep feeding the algorithm engagement signals.
 If your Week 4 metrics are as strong as Week 1, the algorithm keeps promoting you into Month 2.
 In our case study, the artist’s Discover Weekly inclusion didn’t start until week 3.
 If they’d stopped promoting after Week 1, they would have missed the algorithmic pickup entirely.

 What NOT to Do (scams, artificial streaming, etc. Seriously, don’t.)